 Funded by an ICA/Capture commission for Capture4 and supported by Centre for Media Research, University of Ulster, Site Gallery and VDT.
 Shifting Intimacies has also been supported by the Australian Government through the Australia Council and through Queensland Government via Arts Queensland.

-Shifting Intimacies will be part of the Over Many Horizons exhibition at UTS Art Gallery, Ultimo, Sydney, Aug 3rd- Sept 28th 2016, Opening 6-8pm.
-You can find out about the exhibition HERE.
+Shifting Intimacies was part of the Over Many Horizons exhibition at UTS Art Gallery, Ultimo, Sydney in 2016.